-Did you ever see a BMW 3 Series, or perhaps another model, riding down the road in military camouflage colors?
+Did you ever notice a BMW 3 Series, or perhaps another model, riding down the road in military camouflage colors?
 What was your first thought when you saw that?
 Was it a German invasion?
 Was it a US military vehicle for the streets of downtown?
 Both of these are unlikely.
-What you more likely saw was a BMW 3 Series that had been wrapped in vinyl car wrap with a camouflage (camo) pattern.
+More likely, you saw a BMW 3 Series that had been covered in a vinyl car wrap with a camouflage (camo) pattern.

-Below we look at the different kinds of camo wraps that exist, some of it for function and others for fashion.
-We’ll also explore the reasons OEMs use it during car development, and what the benefits of army-style camo vinyl wraps are for cars on the road.
-All this and more below.
+Below we look at the different kinds of camo wraps, some for function and others for fashion.
+We’ll also explore why OEMs use it during car development and the benefits of army-style camo vinyl wraps for cars on the road.
+All this and more are below.

 What is Camo Car Wrap?

 A camo car wrap is one of the many vinyl wrap styles that cover various cars' original paintwork.
 A distinguishing feature is its dark colors and flowing mixed patterns such as green, brown, and grey, or the typical colors of military camouflage.

 Sometimes you get orange mixed with black and different shades of gray.
 The material can be purchased in rolls and then cut, shaped, and applied to individual sections of a vehicle until the original paint color has been covered with the effect.
 Many additional types of wraps exist, like chrome coverings and various other colors .